matkv/matkv.github.io/_posts/2020-01-05-project-ideas.md

 title: "Project ideas"
 ---

 Here are some ideas for projects that I want to work on in the future and topics that I want to learn more about.
+Here are [all my starred topics](https://github.com/stars/matkv?filter=topics) on GitHub.

 * Some project using [Firebase](https://github.com/topics/firebase)
 * Python flask